Skparab1/ML-word-engine/README.md

 # How it works
 - Has a word bank of 3000 common english words
 - does a search for entry inside words
+- searches for part of entry inside words
+- searches for missing letters
+- searches for commonly mixed up letters
+- Will do Ml part later